Start9Labs/docs/src/guides/misc-guides/upgrade-pi.md

-# Upgrade Your Raspberry Pi
+# Upgrading Your Raspberry Pi